raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 --- hint ---

-Here are the CSS rules which set the positions for each of my pictures in the collage:
+Here are the CSS rules that set the positions for each of my pictures in the collage:

 ```css
     #imgHorse {